rstraub/rstraub.github.io/_drafts/domain-driven-design-book-review.md

 There are some things I see as downsides to this overall great title.

-1. **It's a tough read.** The first time you'll encounter this book it will most likely be an intimidating experience.
+* **It's a tough read.** The first time you'll encounter this book it will most likely be an intimidating experience.
 First off, it is a very sizable book.
 Beyond sheer size, it is also notoriously dense.
 Don't expect this book to be a walk in the park!

-1. **Could use more examples**.
+* **Could use more examples**.
 A lot of concepts in this book are very abstract.
 Generally, Eric Evans does a great job explaining what they mean, but I would have liked to see more concrete examples.
 For instance, in explaining some patterns, code samples would have made the ideas more tangible and simpler to understand.
 This would make it easier to apply the theory in practice.

 ![DDD shown from the side, indicating its size]({{ site.baseurl }}/assets/images/17-ddd-size.webp)
 > Domain-Driven Design is a sizable book

 ## 🙋 Who is it for?

 If you are a developer and interested in improving your software designing skills, this is a _great_ book to read.
+I would go as far as to call it essential.

 Any developer can (and should) read the first part of this book.
 This delves deeper into the need for a [Ubiquitous Language](https://martinfowler.com/bliki/UbiquitousLanguage.html), hammering out a sound model and cooperating with Domain Experts.
 These skills are crucial and often overlooked.